In February 1994, Rabbi Abraham Pollack was shot and killed in a robbery as he collected rent in a building in Brooklyn, New York.

-In 2005, Collins contacted Oliva, who admitted that he only signed a statement implicating Collins in the murder after he himself was arrested for an unrelated robbery several weeks after the murder and threatened by detectives, and that when he balked, his work-release status was revoked until he agreed to testify.
+In 2005, Collins contacted Oliva, who admitted that he only signed a statement implicating Collins in the murder after he himself was arrested for an unrelated robbery several weeks after the murder.
+Oliva said that he was threatened by detectives and that when he balked, his work-release status was revoked until he agreed to testify.
 Collins also found out that Oliva was allowed to plead to a lesser charge in the robbery case in exchange for his testimony against Collins.

-In addition, Collins obtained the 911 tape for the incident, and discovered that Santos had not made any of the calls.
+In addition, Collins obtained the 911 tape for the incident and discovered that Santos had not called 911 as he testified at the trial.
 Santos later testified that at the time of the murder, he was using drugs "every day.
 Twenty-four hours."
 He said that as the murder trial neared a year later, he told the prosecutor he did not want to testify, but that the prosecutor threatened him with prosecution, then locked him up for a week as a material witness.
-When he agreed to testify, he said, he was taken from jail to a Holiday Inn and the prosecutor later claimed Santos was in protective custody.
+When he agreed to testify, he said, he was taken from jail to a hotel and the prosecutor later claimed Santos was in protective custody.

-In July 2014, Collins settled with the State of New York for $3 million.
+In July 2014, Collins settled the lawsuit against the State of New York for $3 million.
 In August 2014, Collins settled with the City of New York for $10 million.

 - Stephanie Denzel